Azam0906/NoteFinder_Project/README.md

 # Note Finder

-The Note Finder Tool is a Python script designed to search for occurrences of a specified word within one or more text files.
-Users can input file paths interactively, allowing flexibility in selecting files for analysis.
-The script utilizes Python's re module for efficient regular expression-based searching, enabling users to find exact matches or patterns within the text file/files.
+The Note Finder Tool is a Python application with a GUI built using Tkinter.
+It allows users to search for occurrences of a specified word within one or more text files.
+Users can interactively select files, enter a search word, and view results in an easy-to-use interface.

 ## Features
-File Selection: Users can input multiple file paths or directories to search through, providing flexibility in analyzing various text sources.

-Interactive Input: The tool prompts users to enter file paths until they indicate they have finished ('done'), making it easy to customize the scope of the search.

-Regex-based Search: Supports advanced searching using regular expressions, allowing for complex pattern matching beyond simple word searches.

-Detailed Output: When a match is found, the tool displays the specific line number and file name where each occurrence of the word is located, aiding in precise analysis.

-Error Handling: Basic error handling ensures smooth execution, notifying users if a specified file cannot be found.
+- **Graphical File Selection**: Browse and select multiple text files using a file dialog.
+- **File Management**: View selected files in a listbox and clear the list as needed.
+- **Regex Support**: Utilize regular expressions for advanced pattern matching (case-insensitive by default).
+- **Results Display**: View matches with file names, line numbers, and context within an integrated text box.
+- **Error Handling**: Clear error messages for missing files or invalid inputs via dialog boxes.
+- **Cross-Platform**: Works on Windows, macOS, and Linux (with proper Tkinter support).

-## Usage
+## Requirements
 *  Python 3.x
 * 're' module(standard library)
+* Tkinker

 ## Setup
-* Clone the repository : git clone https://github.com/your-username/your-repository.git
+* Clone the repository : ```git clone https://github.com/Azam0906/NoteFinder_Project.git```

-* Navigate to the directory : cd your-repository
+* Navigate to the directory(Project)

 ## Execution
 ### Input
-* Execute the script in your terminal.
+* Launch the Application : python Note_finder.py
+  (The GUI window will open.)

 * Enter the word you want to search.
+### Using the Application
+ Click **Add File(s)** to select text files for searching.
+- Enter the word or phrase to search in the entry field.
+* Click **Search** to begin the search.
+* The results will be displayed in the text box below.
+* Use **Clear Files** to remove all selected files and start fresh.

 ### Output
-* The script will display the line number and file name where the word was found.
+* The application displays matches in the format:
+  'searched_word' found in 'filename.txt' on line X.

+* If no matches are found:
-* If the word is not found in the file, it will indicate that.
+  'searched_word' not found in any file.

+* If a file cannot be opened:
+  File not found: filename.txt